 - Section 1.
-Name.
-The organization shall be known as the Montgomery County Hospital District. - Section 2.
+"Name.
+The organization shall be known as the Montgomery County Hospital District"). - Section 2.
 Purpose.
-The purpose of the organization shall be to fulfill those purposes under the District's enabling statute.
+The purpose of the organization shall be to fulfill those purposes under the District's enabling statute found at Chapter 1063 of the Texas Special Local Laws Code ("the Code").